corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 {{< /tabs >}}

-Before adding our signature to the transaction, we’ll want to verify both the transaction’s contents and the transaction’s signatures.
+Before adding your signature to the transaction, verify both the transaction’s contents and the transaction’s signatures.

 ### Verifying the transaction’s contents

-If a transaction has inputs, we need to retrieve all the states in the transaction’s dependency chain before we can verify the transaction’s contents.
-This is because the transaction is only valid if its dependency chain is also valid.
+A transaction is only valid if its dependency chain is also valid.
+All the states in the transaction’s dependency chain must be retrieved to verify the transaction’s contents.
-We do this by requesting any states in the chain that our node doesn’t currently have in its local storage from the proposer(s) of the transaction.
+In order to do this, request any states in the chain that the node does not currently have in its local storage from the proposer(s) of the transaction.
 This process is handled by a built-in flow called `ReceiveTransactionFlow`.
 See [API: Flows](api-flows.md) for more details.

-We can now verify the transaction’s contents to ensure that it satisfies the contracts of all the transaction’s input and output states:
+Verify the transaction’s contents to ensure that it satisfies the contracts of all the transaction’s input and output states:

 {{< tabs name="tabs-27" >}}